dxtra-io/convex-api-py/README.md

     >>> convex_api.get_balance(account)
     996360

-To query a transaction, this is free and can be performed out by any valid account address.
+To send a query a transaction, this is free and can be performed by any valid account address.
-Get the balance of the new account:
+So for example to query a balance of an account:

     >>> convex_api.query(f'(balance {account.address})', account)
     {'value': 996360}